kmarosini/NBA/README.md

 - CRUD Operations: The app allows users to create, read, update, and delete.

--Google Maps Integration: The app utilizes Google Maps to display the current user location
+- Google Maps Integration: The app utilizes Google Maps to display the current user location